EugenEistrach/eugeneistrach-com/paraglide-v2-upgrade.md

 4. User reports findings
 5. Agent adjusts based on feedback, repeat

+## Writing Principles

+**No Assumed Context - Standalone Clarity**

+- Never reference "the old way" or "previously" or "new approach"
+- Explain everything as if reader has no prior knowledge
+- Each section should be understandable without reading v1 guide
+- Focus on what something does, not how it changed
+- Example: ❌ "Notice the new import style" → ✅ "The outputStructure option enables this import syntax"

 ## Process

 ### Phase 1: Research & Analysis ✅